 Chapter 2 – A Spot at the Table

 As our BC Highways app was picking up media steam, we approached the BC Ministry of Citizen Services (known as MTICS at the time) to offer our expertise on any relevant mobile app initiatives at BCGov.
-Fortunately, we got a chance to demonstrate our skills through a PoC (proof of concept) project for the BC Services Card mobile app (thanks to Sierra Systems, now NTT Data, for being the prime contractor).
+Fortunately, we got a chance to demonstrate our skills through a PoC (proof of concept) project for the BC Services Card mobile app.
 This was our very first paid engagement in the public sector, and it laid the foundation of our company.

 We delivered the highly celebrated PoC within a couple of months, and our mobile app team has since been working on the wholesome BC Services Card application suite for around 4 years to date.
 Check out this latest update from Jaimie Boyd (our Chief Digital Officer).

 The “Verify by Video” service was launched in June 2019 and allowed people to have their identity verified for the purposes of using their Services Card mobile app by video calling a Service B.C. rep. Now, residents have the option of calling or using the new “Send Video” feature.
 For now, British Columbians can use this virtual app to pay bills, access health care information, access their Canada Revenue Agency (CRA) account, and manage StudentAid applications.
 We are working with the province to bring more services online through the app.

 Projecting the BCSC app as a proverbial jewel in our crown, we got an opportunity to work on a number of impactful projects in the BCGov Public Sector, while also expanding our reach in the Canadian Private sector clientele and the US market.
 Over these years we grew from just two young immigrant entrepreneurs to a thriving team of 70+ software enthusiasts delivering one project after the other.
 Then – like so many other organizations – everything changed with the emergence of COVID-19.